zanac/pyHPSU/scripts/control/README.md

 - [ ] Make all configuration parameters external
 - [ ] Include DHW control inside chrono-thermostat (currently in crontab)
 - [ ] Create cooling flow temperature control (nice to have)
+- [ ] Create smarter DHW setpoint temperature control (nice to have)